I get a lot of email from people who are not in legal cannabis states.

 The fresh wilted plantain leaves, finely chopped or processed with the oils in a blender

-1. Place the hemp seed oil, olive oil, and plantain in a double boiler or other gentle warmer and warm the plantain in the oil very gently (under 200 F) for about 2 hours.
-Allow this to cool on the counter and strain the leaf material using a very fine cheesecloth to make sure all plant material is completely strained from the oil which should now be a very rich green color from the plantain leaves.
+2. Place the olive oil, hemp seed oil, and plantain in a double boiler or other gentle warmer and warm the plantain in the oil very gently (under 200 F) for one hour.
+Allow this to cool on the counter for another hour and strain the leaf material using a very fine cheesecloth to make sure all plant material is completely strained from the oil which should now be a very rich color from the plantain leaves.

-2. Add the warm melted wax to the strained oil and stir in the essential oils of rosemary and tea tree.
+3. Warm the wax until it melts and to the strained oil.
+Stir in the essential oils of rosemary and tea tree.
 Transfer to a glass jar to harden.
-Leave this on the counter until cool and almost hard and then transfer to the refrigerator to solidify the salve completely.
+Leave this on the counter until cool and almost hard and then transfer to the refrigerator to solidify the salve completely before using the first time.

 And that’s it!
 You can keep it on your kitchen counter by your sink like I do.
 It smells wonderful and your busy hands will thank you for the healing and softness the hemp seed oil provides.